hawkinsw/CPPTimes/io.md

 ## Reading From Files

 So far our programs have only been able to interact with the user through the console.
 A program that interacts with the user (for any reason) in real time is called an _interactive_ program.
-But, as you know, users store their data in files and don't want to have to retype that data every time they execute a program.
+But, as you know, users store their data in files and don't want to have to retype that input every time they execute a program.
 Programs that can execute without any user interaction are known as _batch_ programs.
-You have used batch programs every Monday or Tuesday or Wednesday or Thursday this semester.
+You have used batch programs at least every Monday, Wednesday and Friday this semester.
 What is it?

 Bingo, the compiler.
-The compiler operates without any user interaction -- it simply reads input from a file (i.e., your course code), performs some operation and generates some output.
+The compiler operates without any user interaction -- it simply reads input from a file (i.e., your code), performs some operation and generates some output.
 A program that transforms a Word document into a PDF is another example of a batch program.

 We are going to learn how to interact with files through a _stream_ interface.
 You have extensive experience with stream interfaces already: our programs to this point have interacted with the user through the keyboard/screen using a stream interface.
 In fact, the syntax for working with files has eerie parallels to the syntax used for working with the console.